Screening for Malnutrition

 Need help in screening your patients for malnutrition?

-Nutricia are developing a free e-learning to support your knowledge of screening and managing malnutrition.
-To register your interest, please ensure you tick 'Frailty & Related Malnutrition' as one of your areas of interest within your profile.
+Nutricia has developed a free e-learning to support your knowledge of screening and managing malnutrition.

 After completing this module, you will understand: